 #6 Safety Precautions: Share Your Plans, And Bring an SOS Device

-We might sound like worrywarts here, but it’s vital to share your itinerary with someone before going camping solo.
-Even if you’re heading to a populated campground, you should leave your departure date, your destination, and the day you’re coming back with family or a close friend.
+We might sound like worrywarts here, but sharing your itinerary with someone before going camping solo is vital.
+Even if you’re heading to a populated campground, you should leave your departure date, destination, and the day you’re returning with family or a close friend.

 A second safety precaution is bringing an SOS device.
-Accidents are likely when you’re going camping solo for the first time, so get something like a sat phone or a locator beacon.
+Accidents are likely when you go camping solo for the first time, so get something like a sat phone or a locator beacon.
 Even if nothing happens, you can use it to stay in touch with anybody worrying about you.

 5 Items You Should Bring With You On a Solo Camping Trip